A modified lockdown until May 31 for Manila: govt

 Mr Roque later said during a televised briefing that the government would place Metro Manila, Laguna province south of the capital and Cebu City in Visayas under a “modified enhanced community quarantine” from May 16 to May 31.

-Under it, factories and public transport would be permitted to restart under limited capacity, the spokesman said at a televised briefing.
+Under it, factories and public transport would be permitted to restart under limited capacity, the spokesman said at the briefing.

-The stay-at-home orders imposed on the central and southern parts of the Luzon island, and several provinces in Visayas and in Mindanao would be lifted after May 15, Mr Roque said, as cited by business news outlet Bloomberg.
+The stay-at-home orders imposed on the central and southern parts of Luzon island, and several provinces in Visayas and in Mindanao would be lifted after May 15, Mr Roque said, as cited by business news outlet Bloomberg.

 GGRAsia approached the Entertainment City resorts to try to clarify whether the modified lockdown means the properties – the biggest contributors in aggregate to the Philippine casino market’s gross gaming revenue – could in theory start operating again some time from May 16 onward.